jetblack87/cs575/README.md

 **NOTE:** to see the full usage, run `agent -help`

+On startup, the agent will create an ephemeral node within the ZooKeeper configuration.
+When he shuts down, that node will eventually be removed.
+This node can be used to know whether or not the agent is running.

+From a server REST call, the ephemeral node can be found in the agent data:
+`
+{
+   "Name": "a01",
+   "Key": "L21hZXN0cm8vZDAxL3J1bnRpbWUvYWdlbnRzL2EwMQ==",
+   "AgentClass": "",
+   "OS": "",
+   "Eph": "I am alive",
+   "Processes": [
+   ]
+}
+`

+The agent can be know to be running if the "Eph" field is not equal "".

 Running the Server
 ------------------
 Once your configuration has been loaded, you can now start the server process.